 Calculate tons and cubic yards of gravel needed for driveways, paths, drainage, and landscaping projects.

-Calculating gravel accurately prevents costly over‑ordering and ensures proper drainage and stability for driveways, paths, and landscaping.
-Our gravel calculator accounts for different gravel types (crushed stone, pea gravel, river rock), compaction factors (10‑20% for settling), and waste allowances.
+Calculating gravel accurately prevents costly over-ordering and ensures proper drainage and stability for driveways, paths, and landscaping.
+In practice, most people underestimate by 15-20% because they forget about compaction (gravel settles), spillage, and uneven ground.
+Our gravel calculator accounts for different gravel types (crushed stone, pea gravel, river rock), compaction factors (10-20% for settling), and waste allowances.
 Whether you're building a driveway, creating a drainage base, or landscaping a garden, this tool converts between cubic yards and tons based on material density.
-Developed with input from professional landscapers and contractors, it helps you order the right amount the first time—saving money and avoiding multiple deliveries.
+Developed with input from professional landscapers and contractors, it helps you order the right amount the first time-saving money and avoiding multiple deliveries.
 Enter your project dimensions below to get precise estimates in both tons and cubic yards.

 Measure the length and width of the area to be covered with gravel.
 For circular areas (like around trees), measure the diameter.